tegandbiscuits/lets-learn-rails-talk/use-rails.md

 * Just get all of the task groups, and set them to an instance variable

 * If we wanted to, we could go more advanced than `all`, and add pagination, or filters, but that's not relevant at this time
-* Note that doing `all` isn't the most performant if you know you're going to have many thousands of records be returned

 ```erb [|3-7|9-13|6|11]